 Unlike pawn shops, online stores don’t require a burglar to make the trip in person and risk being caught on camera with the stolen goods.
 However, the burglar must acquire a variety of fake IDs, addresses and bank cards if they truly wish to stay out of the police spot light.

 If you come across an item listed that is unmistakably yours, do some digging and try to obtain as much information as you can.
-Do not contact them or engage them in any way directly, you could risk spooking them.
-After you have your information, call the police and ask them to act immediately.
+Do not contact the seller directly, you could risk spooking them.
+After you have your information, call the Police.

 4. A “Fence”